Rdelux/Udacity-Project-Submission/Project_2/Project2_wirteUp.md

 ## 2. Prediction Results

+The code for making predictions using my final model is located in the 10th cell of the Jupyter notebook.
+And the code for analyzing the overall accuracy of the prediction is located in the 11th cell of the Jupyter notebook.
 Here are the results of the prediction:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|